keski/RSPUEngine/README.md

 ## RSP-QL*

-RSP-QL* is an extension of RSP-QL that leverages RDF* and SPARQL* to provide statement-level annotations.
-Let's return to the previous RSP-QL query above, but this time we assume that each value in the stream is associated with some confidence value.
+RSP-QL* [1] is an extension of RSP-QL that leverages RDF* and SPARQL* to provide statement-level annotations.
+Let's return to the previous RSP-QL query above, but this time we assume that each value in the stream is associated with a source.
 The query below shows how this would be accomplished by using RDF reification, and the second query shows the same query expressed using RSP-QL*.

+[1] Keskisärkkä, R., Blomqvist, E., Lind, L., Hartig, O.: RSP-QL*: Enabling Statement-Level Annotations in RDF Streams.
+In: Semantic Systems.
+The Power of AI and Knowledge Graphs (2019)

 ```
 PREFIX : <http://example.org#>
 REGISTER STREAM :mystream COMPUTED EVERY PT1S AS

-SELECT ?value ?confidence
+SELECT ?value ?source
 FROM NAMED WINDOW :w ON :stream [RANGE PT10S STEP PT1S]
 WHERE {
    WINDOW :w {